Trung28899/NodeJS-Mongoose/README.txt

     2. Basic CRUD operations:
         a.
 Creating Product Schema:
-        - Code in 2nd Commit
+            - Code in 3rd Commit
             - ./models/product.js: to see how to create a product schema

+        b.
+Fetching Data:
+            - Code in 3rd Commit
+            - Fetching all products:
+                +, using find() > mongoose method to find all +, ./controllers/shop.js: under getProducts(),
+                and getIndex()

+            - Fetching a single product:
+                +, using findById(id)
+                +, ./controllers/shop.js: under getProducts(),
+                and getIndex()

+        c.
+Updating Product:
+            - Code in 3rd Commit
+            - Using save() method provided by Mongoose
+            - ./models/admin.js under postEditProduct()

+        d.
+Deleting Product:
+            - Code in 3rd Commit
+            - Using findByIdAndRemove(id) provided by mongoose
+            - ./models/admin.js under findByIdAndRemove()

 IV.
 Other Notes: